QUESTION

 (1) For the purposes of-

-(a) supply of liquid gas where the quantity at the time of removal from the place of business of the supplier is not known,
+(a) supply of liquid gas where the quantity at the time of removal from the

 (b) transportation of goods for job work,